UAW LOCAL 4811 BYLAWS

 Section 5.
 Minutes will be taken of all Executive Board Meetings by the Local Union Recording Secretary and shall be available to the Joint Council and the membership upon request.

 Section 6.
-All decisions and recommendations of the Executive Board are subject to approval at the next Joint Council meeting.
+All decisions and recommendations of the Executive Board are subject to approval at the next regular Joint Council meeting, or a special Joint Council meeting held explicitly for this purpose.

 Section 7.
-It shall be the duty of the Executive Board to see to it that all policies formulated by the membership, Joint Council or the Executive Board are duly executed.
+It shall be the duty of the Executive Board to see to it that all policies formulated by the membership, Joint Council or the Executive Board are duly executed, in accordance with the Constitution of the International Union, UAW and these Local Union Bylaws.

 Section 8.
 The Executive Board shall decide upon request whether to advance a grievance to arbitration.